playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 Now we should be able to see the `p` tag rendering!

-### Pass data to rendered templates inside of Directives
+### Pass Data to Rendered Templates inside of Directives

 Just as we could pass data to a template inside of a component using `ngTemplateOutletContext`, we can do the same using a second argument of `createEmbeddedView`: